-The Story Behind the Trends - Belfast and Castlereagh has seen an increase in the percentage of primary school pupils who have English as an additional language over the past years with Belfast above the NI average in 2013/14 and Castlereagh below.
-Overall in the Belfast area for 2013/14 there were 1520 primary school pupils with English as an additional language.
+The Story Behind the Trends - Omagh and Fermanagh have the highest percentage of children and young people who have English as an additional language and all other areas are below the NI average.
+Overall in the Western area for 2013/14 there were 625 primary pupils with English as an additional language.

-Post-Primary School Pupils with English as Additional Language
+Post - Primary School Pupils with English as Additional Language